moff/angular2-loaders-css/README.md

 ## Usage

-Import `LoadersCssComponent` component and use it as a directive where needed, e.g.:
+Import `LoadersCssComponent` and use it as a directive, e.g.:

 ```
 import { Component } from '@angular/core';